dneimke/IntegrationServiceSample/README.md

          - public class LookupOperationInput : MappingFunction&lt;TIn, TOut>
          - public class LookupOperationOutput : MappingFunction&lt;TOut, TIn>
 </pre>

+The class ProcessNameMappings would infer the name of the underlying process class that it provides mappings for - in the case of this example it would be GetProductsProcessMappings.cs.
+This file contains a class for each mapping that is required by the process.

 Each Mappings class is then tested against agreed translation and processing rules.
 In the case of the above mapping, it is a straight mapping from both name and data type - but there might be other filters, lookups, translations, agreed defaults, etc. that need to be catered for to correctly implement integration.